Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions of semimetal states in eight-component spinor formalism

 The behavior of the spectrum as a function of $k_x$ and $k_y$ in the nine different phases is summarized in Fig.~\ref{fig:eight}, where $k_z$ is fixed to be zero.
 Note that a nonzero $k_z$ would immediately gap the system thus the crossing nodes in the figure are still nodes in the three dimensional momentum space.
 We explain in detail the four different phases, four phase transition lines and one critical point in the following.

 {\bf $\bullet$ \em The Weyl-nodal phase}

 When both $M_1<2c$ and $M_2<b$, we obtain the spectrum in Fig. \ref{fig:eight}(a) with two Weyl nodes at $(k_x, k_y, k_z)=\left(\pm\sqrt{b^2-M_{2}^2}\,,0\,,0\right)$ and a nodal ring with a radius equal to $\sqrt{4c^2-M_{1}^2}$.
 For this phase, a small perturbation in the mass terms would not gap the system.
-This belongs to a topologically nontrivial phase with two nontrivial nodes and a nodal ring.
+This belongs to a topologically nontrivial phase with two nontrivial nodes and a nodal ring.\footnote{We would like to mention here that (a) in Fig.\ref{fig:eight} is a schematic representation where the diameter of the nodal ring is greater than the distance between the two Weyl nodes.
+However, due to the relative numerical value of $\sqrt{b^2-M_{2}^2}$ and $\sqrt{4c^2-M_{1}^2}$, the distance between the two Weyl nodes can be equal to (where the two Weyl nodes are on two sides of the diameter of the nodal ring) or greater than the diameter of the nodal ring.
+However, the topological properties of the system do not change significantly.
+Therefore, we do not show them here.}

+Note that the nodal ring formation here is different from the case in eq.\eqref{eq4}.
+In eq.\eqref{eq4} the Weyl semimetal phase does not arise independently of the nodal line semimetal phase, whereas in the eight-component case, these two phases can form independently.

 {\bf $\bullet$ \em The Weyl-critical phases}

 Without loss of generality, we fix $b, c$ and tune $M_1, M_2$ to obtain different phases.
 When we increase $M_1$ from (a) in Fig.~\ref{fig:eight}, the radius of the nodal ring would decrease to zero and form a critical Dirac node while the Weyl nodes keep their original form.
 We would like to mention that this is the only way to obtain the phase with a pair of Weyl nodes and a critical Dirac point in this system, i.e. the nodal ring in this system could not turn into a pair of Weyl nodes by tuning the parameters.